 If you were looking for another reminder that this young quarterback is a natural leader, that statement speaks volumes.
 Remember, this is the guy who threatened to no-show the Heisman ceremony without the presence of his entire offensive line there.
 He seems to take the team concept seriously.
 He goes as they go.
 It is becoming easier to see why the locker room was so quick to embrace Caleb Williams.
 The guy is incredibly easy to like and respect.

 Get spiritualism and religiosity off this football site.
 I prefer drugs, sex, and rock n roll.
 I’m currently listening to some rare British psychedelia from 1969–White Noise’s An Electric Storm.
-It only contains seven tracks, damn it all the hell.
+It only contains seven tracks, damn it all to hell.

 I think we should call him “Steve”.